-This is an excursion to the Forbidden Kingdom, located in the Northern part of Annapurna Conservation Area home to the famous Annapurna Circuit Trekking.
+Upper Mustang Trek is a journey to the Forbidden Kingdom, located in the Northern part of the Annapurna Conservation Area, home to the famous Annapurna Circuit Trekking.
 A picturesque country behind the towering mountain ranges of Dhaulagiri(8167m) and Annapurna(8091m) Himalayas.
 It is a paradise for travelers and photographers seeking to explore the cold deserted topography of Nepal.

-A journey to the rain shadow area, connected to the windswept Tibetan Plateau gives this topography a distinct vibe of Tibetan culture.
-Also known as Little Tibet, the traditional settlements are inhabited by the indigenous people with ancestral backgrounds with the Tibetans.
+Upper Mustang Trek journey to the rain shadow area, connected to the windswept Tibetan Plateau, gives this topography a distinct vibe of Tibetan culture.
+Also known as Little Tibet, the traditional settlements are inhabited by indigenous people with ancestral backgrounds with the Tibetans.
 The region is native to the Lho and Lhopa native tribes; however other ethnic groups like Gurung, Thakali, and others inhabit here.

-The walled city of Lo-Manthang serves as headquarters for the Upper Mustang region and is rich in ancient history and cultures.
-The buildings including the royal palace still hold their ancient aesthetics as this region has little to no influence on modern infrastructures.
+The walled city of Lo-Manthang serves as the headquarters for the Upper Mustang region and is rich in ancient history and culture.
+The buildings, including the royal palace, still hold their ancient aesthetics as this region has little to no influence on modern infrastructures.
 Even the lodges and homestays are an amalgamation of traditional architecture and modern facilities.

-It was in 1992 that this remote isolated destination was officially opened for international visitors, however, a special permit is mandatory as well as the assistance of a government authorized Travel operator.
-As the Upper Mustang region is deemed as a sensitive zone bordering with the Tibetan Autonomous Region of China, therefore the number of visitors visiting the region is controlled.
+It was in 1992 that this remote Upper Mustang Trek destination was officially opened to international visitors.
+However, a special permit is mandatory, as well as the assistance of a government-authorized Travel operator.
+As the Upper Mustang region is deemed a sensitive zone bordering the Tibetan Autonomous Region of China, therefore the number of visitors visiting the region is controlled.

-Although being an isolated region, the Upper Mustang is gaining popularity among travelers and tourists from all over the world.
-In recent years as the availability of motor transportation, huge numbers of domestic tourists are flooding in the region.
+Although an isolated region, the Upper Mustang trek is gaining popularity among travelers and tourists from all over the world.
+In recent years with the availability of motor transportation, huge numbers of domestic tourists are flooding the region.
 Jeep tours and motorbike tours are among the major options available to explore this pristine destination.
 However, people willing to spend a slightly higher cost can take a helicopter tour to the region.

 However, if you are not fond of motor transport, then you can definitely take the ancient Trans Himalayan Salt trade route, which is still intact and is the major trekking and hiking trail in the region.
 Besides, walking trips offer visitors an opportunity of exploring the picturesque landscape as well as interact with the local communities.